Digital signing is what makes digital contract management complete

-The topic of digital signing has been present for years, but was not declared Priority 1 in many companies before the pandemic.
-The last two years have driven digitization in companies strongly.
-The focus was on digital collaboration among colleagues and with customers and thus the retention of the ability to work despite contact restrictions and home office.
-For this reason, digital signatures and contracts are now a crucial factor in digital collaboration.
+The topic of digital signing has been present for years, but was not made a priority 1 in many companies before the pandemic.
+The last two years have seen a strong push for digitization in companies.
+The focus was on digital collaboration among colleagues as well as with customers and thus maintaining the ability to work despite contact restrictions and home office.
+For this reason, digital signatures and contracts are now a critical factor in digital collaboration.

-In addition, there is the media discussion on the subject of paper shortages, which increasingly draws attention to paperless processes.
-Digitized processes can be the answer not only to declining paper production and sharply increased paper prices, but also to questions of sustainability and resource conservation.
-Because it is neither ecological nor economical to send and sign documents in paper form back and forth.
-An example:
+Added to this is the media discussion on the subject of paper shortages, which is increasingly directing attention to paperless processes.
+Digitalized processes can be the answer not only to declining paper production and the sharp rise in paper prices, but also to questions of sustainability and resource conservation.
+After all, it is neither ecological nor economical to send documents back and forth and sign them in paper form.
+One example:

 A company with 250 employees consumes about 195,000 sheets of DIN A4 paper per year (source: docusign.de).
-With the thickness of a sheet of paper of about 0.1 mm, this results in a stack of paper almost 20 meters high, which corresponds approximately to the height of a tree.
+With the thickness of a sheet of paper of about 0.1 mm, this results in a stack of paper almost 20 meters high, which is about the height of a tree.

-The paper industry obtains about 8,500 sheets of A4 paper from one tree (source: watson.ch), which means that with 195,000 sheets of DIN A4 per year, almost 23 trees are consumed by this one company alone.
+The paper industry extracts approx. 8,500 sheets of A4 paper from one tree (source: watson.ch), which means that at 195,000 sheets of DIN A4 per year, almost 23 trees are consumed by this one company alone.

 1. What expectations do customers have today?

-The booming e-commerce is leading the way.
-When you order something online today, all documents relating to transactions up to the invoice are digitally entered in your e-mail inbox.
-A simple process without media discontinuity, which we also want for other contract processes.
-For medium-sized companies that sell more complex products and projects with extensive contracts, such an end-to-end process is rare.
+The booming e-commerce sector is leading the way.
+When you order something online today, all documents relating to transactions, right up to the invoice, arrive digitally in your e-mail inbox.
+A simple process without media discontinuity, which we would also like to see for other contract processes.
+For medium-sized companies that sell more complex products and projects with extensive contracts, such an end-to-end process rarely exists.

-In most cases, semi-digital processes are established in which contracts are written electronically, which switch as PDF by e-mail between the editors and finally arrive at the customer.
+In most cases, semi-digital processes have been established, in which contracts are written electronically, which pass between the processors as a PDF via e-mail and finally arrive at the customer.
 If contract management software is used, digital contract templates and text modules are used.
-After that, the break usually takes place: The sent PDF is printed out and signed.
-The signed document is finally scanned again and returned as a newly created PDF and stored in the digital file of the application.
-Thus, the vision of a complete digital contract management is not fulfilled.
+After that, the break usually occurs: the PDF sent is printed and signed.
+Finally, the signed document is scanned again and returned as a newly generated PDF and saved in the application’s digital file.
+This does not fulfill the vision of complete digital contract management.

-In addition, the scanned PDF as a copy does not offer any security in the sense of the obligation to provide proof.
-So the original must also be archived analogously.
-A major reason why contracts are still printed, signed and sent by post, nationally and internationally.
-This way of signing PDF, printing multiple times and sending it by post not only consumes a lot of time, but also a considerable budget and it harms our environment immensely.
-Why not process the process digitally to the end and also sign the contractdigitally?
+In addition, the scanned PDF as a copy does not provide any security in terms of the proof requirement.
+So the original must be additionally archived in analog form.
+A major reason why contracts are still printed out, signed and sent by mail, nationally and internationally.
+This way of PDF signing, multiple printing and postal mailing not only eats a lot of time, but also a considerable budget and it harms our environment immensely.
+Why not work through the process digitally to the end and sign the contract digitally as well?

 2. How can I sign digitally?

-After receiving a PDF, you open the document with one of the digital signing solutions and sign it online in real time, which provides it with a signing certificate and a time stamp and is therefore considered legally signed.
+After receiving a PDF, you open the document with digital signature software and sign it online in real time, giving it a Signature certificate and a timestamp. and is thus considered a legally valid signature.

-Making a digital signature legally valid in the PDF is therefore not magic, but the modern standard for both companies and private individuals.
+So legally valid digital signatures in PDFs are not magic, but the modern standard for both companies and private individuals.

 Small difference: The terms digital signature and electronic signature are not identical in content!

-Anyone who thinks that scanning their own signature and inserting it into digital documents is still sufficient for everyday business is mistaken.
+If you think that scanning your own signature and inserting it into digital documents is still enough for everyday business, you’re wrong.
 The legislator specifies certain forms for contracts and their validity.

-Since June 2016, the elDAS Regulation (Electronic Identification And Trust Services for all EU member states and all additional states of the EEA) regulates the types of and the valid requirements for digital signing.
-The Regulation lays down the technical conditions for digital transactions and thus for digital signatures.
+Since June 2016, the elDAS regulation (Electronic Identification And Trust Services for all EU member states and all additional states of the EEA) regulates the types of and valid requirements for digital signatures.
+The regulation defines the technical conditions for digital transactions and thus for digital signatures.